 Keep in mind that for most Americans, in order to lower your fructose/sugar consumption you'll also need to eliminate sugar-sweetened beverages and processed foods.

 At WaterCures.org, we are not big proponents of supplements.
 Likewise we are not anti medical doctors.
 We believe both have a place.
 But it is also important to point out limitations.
-Just like medical doctors, the supplement companies do not warn about the problems with their supplements.
+Just as medical doctors do not always warn of the risks, the supplement companies do not warn about problems with their supplements.